New Drug Combination Shows Promise for Peritoneal MesotheliomaResearch & Clinical Trials

-The study was part of a multicohort clinical trial at MD Anderson evaluating this drug combination in several rare, solid cancers, including appendiceal and pancreatic cancer and pleural mesothelioma, which is primarily caused by exposure to asbestos.
+The study was part of a multicohort clinical trial at MD Anderson evaluating this drug combination in several rare, solid cancers, including appendiceal and pancreatic cancer and pleural mesothelioma, which is primarily caused by exposure to asbestos particles.
 Results from the other cancers have not yet been released.

 Peritoneal mesothelioma patients received the drugs intravenously every 21 days until disease progression or unacceptable toxicity.
 Patients received a median of 15 cycles of treatment.